gpuweb/gpuweb/design/BufferOperations.md

 # Buffer operations

 This explainer describes the operations that are available on the `GPUBuffer` object directly.
-They are `setSubData` which is an immediate data upload operations, and `mapWriteAsync`, `mapReadAsync` and `unmap` which are memory mapping operations.
+They are `setSubData` which is an immediate data upload operation, and `mapWriteAsync`, `mapReadAsync` and `unmap` which are memory mapping operations.

 ## Prelimineries: buffered / unbuffered commands